gerases/vim-puppet-nav/README.md

 Install using [vim-plug](https://github.com/junegunn/vim-plug) or another vim plugin system.
 If you don't have a plugin system, put the file in a location that is sourced by Vim such as `~/.vim/plugin`.

 # Use
+To take full advantage of the plugin, one must set the `g:puppet_nav_proj_path` variable to the root of the puppet code base.

 The following functions are exposed for the bindings of your choice:

 | Function | Purpose |